dpuelz/Quantitative-Reasoning-II/code/draftlottery.md

-# Draft lottery: PRL in-class exercise
+# Draft lottery: QR2 in-class exercise

 This exercise is based on the following paper: